 These classes are specifically designed to aid stroke survivors in their long-term rehabilitation.
 Physical exercises focus on targeted issues such as balance, stretching, strengthening and co-ordination.
 Breath-work, sound and relaxation techniques are incorporated to aid with anxiety, breathing problems and speech.
 These are just some of the many benefits yoga can offer.

 Yoga for Parkinsons Disease

-All students will be encouraged to work to the best of their ability and yet appreciating where they are at this present moment.
+All students are encouraged to work to the best of their ability, yet appreciating where they are at this present moment.